spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 Select the VM to adjust its network settings.
 Click **Settings** and select **Network**.

-Change the option **Attached to:** from `NAT` to `Bridged Adapter` so the VM can receive an IP address from the same network as the host machine.
+Change the **Attached to:** option from `NAT` to `Bridged Adapter` so that the VM can receive an IP address from the same network as the host machine's network.
 Click **OK**.

 ![A screenshot of the VirtualBox VM network configuration.](/tutorials/edge-vbox/tutorials_edge-vbox_deploy-cluster-virtualbox_vm-network.webp)

-Once you finish the network configuration, the VM will be created.

 ## Prepare Edge Host

 ### Install Palette Edge

-In VirtualBox, select the VM and click **Start** to turn it on.
+In VirtualBox, select the created VM and click **Start** to turn it on.
 The Edge Installer will bootstrap the Palette Edge installation onto the VM.

 Wait for the Edge Installer to complete copying content to the VM, which may take a few minutes.
 The VM will reboot by default upon completion.